The CarEth Foundation is a small all volunteer organization based in Duvall, Washington.

 Sterling, as he chose to be called, graduated from Yale Divinity School in 1943.
-He served in the American Field Service (1943 -____) and then received a Masters from Yale Business School in ____
+He served in the American Field Service and then received a Masters from Yale Business School.

 Sterling, a Conscientious Objector in the Second World War drove an ambulance to pick up the dead & wounded and came home changed.
 This experience along with his own innate governing principal, high standards for ethical conduct and reverence for all humanity, lead him to commit to doing all he could to move our world towards peace and justice.

-In 19___, Sterling became engaged with the opposition of the Vietnam War and at the bidding of Cora Weiss, noted for her leadership of the Vietnam War era anti-American coalitions made one of his first strategic contributions in funding the resistance to the Vietnam War in Washington DC.
+Sterling became engaged with the opposition of the Vietnam War and at the bidding of Cora Weiss, noted for her leadership of the Vietnam War era anti-war movement made one of his first strategic contributions in funding the resistance to the Vietnam War in Washington DC.